trailofbits/algo/README.md

 ### Why aren't you using OpenVPN?

 OpenVPN does not have out-of-the-box client support on any major desktop or mobile operating system.
 This introduces user experience issues and requires the user to update and maintain the software themselves.
-OpenVPN depends on the security of the [TLS](https://tools.ietf.org/html/rfc7457), both the protocol and its implementations, and we simply trust the server less due to [past security incidents](https://www.exploit-db.com/exploits/34879/).
+OpenVPN depends on the security of [TLS](https://tools.ietf.org/html/rfc7457), both the protocol and its implementations, and we simply trust the server less due to [past security incidents](https://www.exploit-db.com/exploits/34879/).

 ### Why aren't you using Alpine Linux, OpenBSD, or HardenedBSD?